Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 - The proteins that appear and disappear cyclically are called **cyclins**
   ![Cyclins](./cyclins.png)
 - Enzymes activated by cyclins are called **cyclin-dependent kinases (CDK)**
-- Once the CDK are activated by cyclins, cell division is promoted
+- Once the CDK are activated by cyclins, target proteins are phosphorylated by the cyclin-CDK complexes
+- Cell division is promoted by the phosphorylated target proteins

 Cyclin level through the Cell Cycle
 ![Cycline_Level](./Cyclin_Level.png)

 Cyclin-CDK Complexes

-- Cyciln D and E -CDK are actie at the end of G1
+- Cyciln D-CDK and E-CDK (at the end of G1)
+  - Prepare the cell for DNA replication
   - Promotes the expression of histone proteins
-- Cyclin A-CDK is involved in the initiation of DNA synthesis
+- Cyclin A-CDK is involved in the initiation of DNA synthesis (throughout S)
-  - Prevents the reassembling of the same proteins and re-replicating the same DNA
+  - Prevents the reassembling of the same proteins
+  - Prevents the re-replicating of the same DNA
-- Cycling B-CDK, initiates multiple events associated with mitosis
+- Cycling B-CDK, initiates multiple events associated with mitosis (throughout M)
   - Breakdown of the nuclear envelope during prophase
   - Formation of mitotic spindles
     ![Cyclin_Levels_per_phase](./Cyclin_level_per_phase.png)